dzc0d3r/fakestore-techinical-test/README.md

 ### 1. Code refactoring
 For e.g in web app, in admin page we use a `products` components living under `apps/admin/_components/products.tsx` but it's a big component and need to be refactored and breaking it into smaller components for a better code readability and structure.
 This apply for the admin products component in the mobile app.

+**BUG** in the mobile app..
+RBAC is not set up in a correct way and admin route isn't protected.. need to refactor the code and fix the bug
+(as a side note .. for security reasons it's better to perform admin crud operations using the web app and keeping the mobile app for client users only )

 ### 2. Documentation App
 ```bash